 For short-term loading/unloading, call 704-687-0161 (PaTS Call Center) to request permission and to provide vehicle information and location.
 You may be given 15 minutes and will be asked to have a licensed driver attend your vehicle.

 Sorry, no, you might get a ticket for that.
 Move your vehicle to another meter and please report the malfunction to Parking Services, 704-687-0161, so that it may be repaired.

 Parking Services has the authority to tow or boot a vehicle if citations total four (4) or more or the combination of unpaid deck vouchers and citations total seven (7) or more.
 All parking privileges will be revoked and your vehicle will remain on the Tow List until the account is cleared.

 The person to whom a permit is issued is responsible for parking violations cited to the vehicle for which the permit is issued.
 If there is no permit, the registered owner of the vehicle is responsible.
 (Information is obtained from the Department of Motor Vehicles.)

 According to North Carolina law, the University is only allowed to retain 20% of the money collected from parking citations.
 The remaining 80% must be remitted to the state to support local public schools (elementary, middle and high schools).

-The 20% that UNC Charlotte is allowed to keep is earmarked to cover operating costs for parking enforcement.
-Unfortunately, the cost of the enforcement program significantly exceeds this amount.
+The 20% that UNC Charlotte is allowed to keep is earmarked to cover operating costs for citation collections.
+Unfortunately, the cost of the enforcement and collections program significantly exceeds this amount.